Cindy Birdsong

 Cynthia Ann Birdsong (born December 15, 1939) is an American singer who became famous as a member of the Supremes in 1967, when she replaced co-founding member Florence Ballard.
-Birdsong had previously been a member of Patti LaBelle & The Bluebelles.
+Birdsong had previously been a member of Patti LaBelle and the Bluebelles.

 Biography

 Early life

-Birdsong was born in Mount Holly, New Jersey on December 15, 1939, as the eldest child of Lloyd Green Birdsong Sr. and Annie Birdsong.
+Birdsong was born in Mount Holly, New Jersey on December 15, 1939, as the eldest child of Lloyd Birdsong Sr. and Annie Birdsong.
 After living in Philadelphia for a duration of her childhood, the family returned to New Jersey, settling in Camden.
 Birdsong set her sights on becoming a nurse and attending college in Pennsylvania.
-When Cindy returned to Philadelphia she was contacted by a longtime friend, Patsy Holte, in 1960 to replace Sundray Tucker in Holt's singing group The Ordettes.
-At twenty years of age, Birdsong was the oldest member of the group with the remainder of the group still in their mid-teens.
+When she returned to Philadelphia, she was contacted by a longtime friend, Patsy Holte, in 1960 to replace Sundray Tucker in Holt's singing group the Ordettes.
+At 20 years of age, Birdsong was the oldest member of the group; the other group members were still in their mid-teens.